meetalva/alva/README.md

 Alva is a design tool that works with your production frontend components, adding up-to-date, responsive, and interactive designs to your living style guide.

-You can start with a minimal set of components to sketch concepts like wireframes and do fast iterations with your development team to create and enrich components, from atoms to modules and entire pages and a full-featured style guide.
+You can start with a minimal set of components to sketch concepts and do fast iterations with your development team to create and enrich components, from atoms to modules and entire pages and a full-featured style guide.
 But you can also add Alva designs to existing style guides.